🎙️ 1M+ creators use this voice AI — free tier, no CC required

 How do Cursor and Windsurf handle large codebases?

-Both tools have context-aware features for large codebases.
-Cursor's @codebase feature indexes your entire project for relevant context.
-Windsurf's Cascade agent can navigate complex codebases autonomously.
-For very large projects (100K+ lines), both may require careful context management.
+Both have context-aware features for large codebases.
+Cursor's @codebase feature indexes your entire project.
+Windsurf's Cascade agent can navigate complex codebases autonomously using SWE-1.5.
+For very large projects (100K+ lines), both require careful context management.

 Keep Reading